Impact of Coronavirus (COVID-19) on Education Appeals

-The Board of the Multi Academy Trust is the Admissions Authority with the Local Governing Body responsible for the administration of the admission arrangements.
-The Board remains responsible for any appeals.
+The Board of the Multi Academy Trust is the Admissions Authority with the Academy Improvement Committees responsible for the administration of the admission arrangements.
+The Trustees remain responsible for any appeals.

-Between the 19th November 2018 and 31st January 2019 all admission authorities have to consult for a period of 6 weeks on any changes to their proposed admission arrangements or any proposed decrease in their published admission number (PAN) for the academic year 2020-2021.
+Between November and January all admission authorities have to consult for a period of 6 weeks on any changes to their proposed admission arrangements or any proposed decrease in their published admission number (PAN).
 Admission authorities do not have to consult on proposed increases to their PAN.

 Please contact Admissions on 01924 792960 or email@example.com

-School Places with be offered on the 16th April 2019
+School Places with be offered the 16th April

 All appeals will be heard by the 30th July 2019 (within 40 school days)